andrealommen/PHY309/assignments/hw5.md

 1. Griffiths, Chapter 3, Problem 3.16.
 Replace the question in square brackets with “See if you can come up with a simple way of determining the potential at the center of the cube.”

-2. I'm changing this one to Griffiths, Problem 3.29.
-If you've already done Problem 3.44 you can submit that, but I think 3.29 gives you way more intuition about how the multipole expansion is used in practice.
-(Old assignment: Griffiths, Problem 3.44.
-Be sure to see my Multipole notes from chapter 3.)
+2. Griffiths, Problem 3.29.
+This problem is good at giving you intuition about how the multipole expansion is used in practice.

      **The next three questions involve solving Laplace’s Equation in cylindrical coordinates.**